bbc/gst-quic-transport/README.md

 intended to be paired with the included "quicdemux" and "quicmux" elements respectively which expose the QUIC stream and QUIC datagram flows on a series of dynamically allocated src and sink pads.

+The elements in this repository are not that useful on their own, as they are designed to be augmented by application-specific muxers and demuxers of their own.
+Examples of these can be found in the accompanying [gst-roq repository](https://github.com/bbc/gst-roq) shown in the above diagram.
+These elements implement the IETF RTP-over-QUIC draft.

 ### Common QUIC transport